ak4nv/ubl-parser/README.md

 Look into `Makefile` to see all available commands.

-Run project in the container use:
+Run project in the container:

 ```shell
 $ alias podman=docker  # only if you use docker